If you want to reach more of the right people, you can do so with several types of Google Ads.

 9. YouTube Video Ads

 Video ads can be hit-or-miss.
 Most users will skip them as soon as possible, and they can be an incredible nuisance to viewers if they are not relevant to the content the user is watching.
-As such, it is very important to be accurate with your targeting of these.
+As such, it is imperative to be accurate with your targeting of these.
 It’s also important to remember how Google charges for these ads.
-They’re cost-per-view, but not every instance of an impression counts as a full “view,” meaning YouTube (and Google) will not charge you for every viewer who watches through the first forced ten seconds, then immediately clicks away.
+They’re cost-per-view, but not every instance of an impression counts as a complete “view,” meaning YouTube (and Google) will not charge you for every viewer who watches through the first forced ten seconds, then immediately clicks away.

 10. YouTube Bumper Ads